Phonology: The Sound Patterns of Language are really, really awesome ### Will Styler - LIGN 101 --- ### One important note - Signed languages have phonology too! - Gestures modify adjacent gestures - There are laws governing juxtapositions (or not) of gestures - The *exact same* principles and appro

 --- ### Malayalam

---- ### A language's phonological inventory is important! - It tells you which phonemes are legal to use - It tells you what the 'options' are when there are alternations - It will play a big role in your analysis - It really complicates word borrowings! --- ### Hawaiian has a tiny consonant inventory - This complicates borrowing from English --- ### Hawaiian
+--- ### A language's phonological inventory is important! - It tells you which phonemes are legal to use - It tells you what the 'options' are when there are alternations - It will play a big role in your analysis - It really complicates word borrowings! --- ### Hawaiian is an Indigenous language of Hawai'i

 --- ### Let's look at some English-to-Hawaiian Borrowings --- ### Iniseka * Insect --- ### Elepani * Elephant --- ### hipa * Sheep --- ### kaioke * Coyote --- ### Kanakalu * Kangaroo --- ### Lakuna * Raccoon --- ### Nupepa * Newspaper --- ### Mokokaikala * Motorcycle --- ### Kakalina * Gasoline --- ### Kelepona * Telephone --- ### Kolokalaiwa * Screwdriver --- ### But languages also differ in terms of the combinations they allow --- ### Phonotactic Constraints dictate what combinations are 'legal' - Some sounds can't happen at the start or end of words - Some sound combinations can't happen - Some syllable structures are favored or prevented --- ### English has some weird phonotactic constraints * End a word with a pronounced /h/ ("Bah") * Say the /ŋ/ in "ring" at the start of a word. ("Ngöndro") * End a word with the vowel in "bet" or "book". ("Saké") * English has "s", "k", "v", but say "Moskva" --- ### So do other languages - ... and these come into play when we're borrowing words - Languages adapt words to fit their phonotactic constraints when borrowing. --- ### Japanese requires all syllables to be CV - This means that borrowing from English (which has no such constraint) is complicated ---